 7 Common Causes of No Hot Water

-If you’re reading this, there’s a good chance it’s because you just had a breathtakingly cold shower or turned on the faucet to find no hot water.
-It’s a frustrating scenario, but don’t stress.
-Learning the most common things that leave you with no hot water is the first step toward finding a solution.
-Here are some of the most likely reasons why you might be having hot water challenges so you can get back to getting the hot showers you deserve.
+If you’re reading this, it’s likely because you just had an icy cold shower or turned on the faucet to discover that your house doesn’t have hot water.
+It’s a frustrating scenario, but don’t fret.
+Learning the most common causes of no hot water is the first step toward finding a remedy.
+Here are some of the most likely reasons why you might be having hot water issues so you can get back to getting the hot showers you deserve.

 1. Gas Leak

-- Shut off the gas valves at your house.
+- Turn off the gas valves at your residence.

 - Don’t switch any electrical appliances on or off.